Krishna-Noutiyal/Scripts/README.md

 # Scripts Repository

 Welcome to the Scripts repository!
 This repository contains a collection of scripts written in various languages (e.g., Bash, PowerShell, Python) designed to automate tasks and enhance workflows.
-Some of the scripts include Wordlist Generator, domain scraper, git automation and much more..
+Some of the scripts include Wordlist Generators, Scrapers, git automation and much more...

 ## Table of Contents